gracetyy/christmas-tree/README.md

 ## 📸 Instagram Import (How it works)
 When you enter a username:
-1. The app sends a request to a backend webhook powered by **Bubblelab** (a YC-backed startup specializing in AI-driven automation).
+1. The app sends a request to a backend webhook powered by **[Bubble Lab](https://bubblelab.ai)** (YC W26 - the open-source, Typescript-native agentic workflow builder).
-2. Bubblelab's service uses a **Headless Browser** to securely visit the public Instagram profile.
+2. Bubble Lab's service uses a **Headless Browser** to securely visit the public Instagram profile.
 3. It identifies the most recent high-quality image URLs from the profile's grid.
 4. These images are processed, optimized, and sent back to the app to be instantly "hung" as Polaroids on the 3D tree.